Halifax (bank): Formation of HBOS

 In 2001, a wave of consolidation in the UK banking market led Halifax to agree a £10.8 billion merger with the Bank of Scotland.
 The new group was named Halifax Bank of Scotland (HBOS) with headquarters in Edinburgh, and retained both Halifax and the Bank of Scotland as brand names.
 Halifax branches in the rest of the UK use the Bank of Scotland brand for business banking.
 In 2006 the Bank of Scotland (Ireland), HBOS's main retail bank in Ireland, announced that it would be rebranding its retail business as Halifax, citing the Irish public's exposure to Halifax advertising on ITV as among the reasons.
-The Bank of Scotland name was to be retained for business banking.

 In 2006, the HBOS Group Reorganisation Act 2006 was passed.
 The aim of the Act was to simplify the corporate structure of HBOS.
 The Act was fully implemented on 17 September 2007 and the assets and liabilities of Halifax plc transferred to Bank of Scotland plc.
 The Halifax brand name was to be retained as a trading name, but it no longer exists as a legal entity.